tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Finale.md

 The door splintered just as I dove.
 My teeth cracked against desert stone when I hit the ground.
 A burst of white light exploded behind my eyes, and blood filled my nose, hot and thick.

 Something moved past me.
 Fast.
 Silent.
-Arms wrapped around my torso and dragged me away from the trailer.
-I heard the window slam shut behind me.
+I heard the window slam shut.
+Arms wrapped around my torso and dragged me away from the trailer, around to the front by my car.

 Keeton’s voice roared from inside, a storm of curses and blasphemy.
 He screamed like a trapped coyote, cornered and caged.

-He’d sensed something was off, but it didn’t matter.
-His hunger had outpaced his instincts.
+He’d sensed something was off, but he couldn’t help himself.
+His bloodlust had outpaced his instincts.
 Now he was trapped.
-The trailer groaned under the weight of his panic.

 I turned my face upward.
 The sky above the basin cracked with heat lightning.
+Purple veins crawled across the clouds.
 The air buzzed with insect calls and owl cries.
 The desert had awakened, and it seemed to know what was coming.

-Keeton had sensed something was off when he’d sniffed the air earlier, but couldn’t help himself.
-The bloodlust was stronger than the fear.
-The trailer rocked under the weight of his rage.

-Above us, the sky cracked in silence.
-Purple veins crawled across the clouds.
-The desert answered with the cries of night creatures, all stirred by something old.
-Something sacred.

 A man I didn’t recognize moved past me, wearing a bandolier of bundled sage and carrying a rawhide pouch that smelled of cedar and cornmeal.
 He approached the trailer with quiet purpose, opened my truck door, and retrieved the bundle of Mutt’s ashes and the shrouded head of Dr. Harkham.
 With steady precision, he placed them both through a window into the trailer.

 Another man knelt in the dirt near the rear axle.
 An elder in a long shirt embroidered with turquoise beads and white ochre.
 He began to sing in a language I didn’t understand.
 The words were low and heavy, his voice rolling like wind through canyon crests.
 He poured corn pollen in a slow arc around the trailer, his movements deliberate and unwavering.

 The others joined in.
-Their chant rose from the earth like black smoke from the trailer itself.
+Their chant rose from the earth like the black smoke from the trailer.
 The song was older than Keeton.
 Older than the desert.
 Then came the drumbeat, deep and rhythmic.
 A taut deerhide stretched over a cedar frame, struck in time with the chanting.

 Inside the trailer, Keeton’s limbs thrashed.
 A hand burst through the kitchen window, blistered and cracking.
 His skin was changing, splitting, leaking.
-The trailer groaned beneath the force.

 Joe stood nearby, rifle leveled, his breath slow and focused.
 The bullets he fired were ceremonial, silver-cast and marked with ash and pollen.
 Each one struck with meaning.